HEVC-Projects/CPH/README.md

 https://pan.baidu.com/s/1hszUzeW

 From all the sources above, files are identical.
-Feel free to choose one that are convenient for you.
+Feel free to choose one that is convenient for you.

 Extract all data above to get 12 YUV files and 8 DAT files.
 Then execute "extractCUDepthGrndTruthCPHIntra.m" to generate all the samples.